 If after the 30 to 90-day mark you find that your new memory foam mattress is still uncomfortable, we recommend adding a mattress topper to help you sleep more comfortable.

-The pad adds enough support to make it extremely soft, but also provide enough support so you sleep peacefully.
+Pad adds enough support to make it extremely soft, but also provide enough support so you sleep peacefully.

-Additionally, it is available in Full, Queen, and King sizes, meaning it will most likely fit on your memory foam mattress.
+Many pads are available in Full, Queen, and King sizes, meaning it will most likely fit on your memory foam mattress.